pkulchenko/fullmoon/README.md

 #### Basic routes

-Each route takes a path that matches exactly, so "/hello" matches `/hello` and does not match `/hell`, `/hello-world`, or `/hello/world`.
-To match a path where `/hello` is only a part of it, optional parameters and splat can be used (as described later).
+Each route takes a path that matches exactly, so the route `"/hello"` matches requests for `/hello` and doesn't match `/hell`, `/hello-world`, or `/hello/world`.
+To match a path where `/hello` is only a part of it, optional parameters and splat can be used (as [described later](#optional-parameters)).

 ```lua
 fm.setRoute("/hello", function(r) return "Hello, World!" end)
 ```

-This application responds with "Hello, World!" to all requests directed at the `/hello` path and returns 404 for all other requests.
+This application responds with "Hello, World!" for all requests directed at the `/hello` path and returns 404 for all other requests.

 #### Variable routes